YasmeenAlsaedy/DSI/projects/project-capstone/part-01/readme.md

 **Other Tips:**
 - For your 1st potential topic, start with an idea, then look for potential data that could be used to support that idea.
 - For your 2nd potential topic, reverse the process; look for interesting data and then extrapolate problems it could solve and audiences it could impact.
+- Choose a topic that you have interest in as you will be working on this a lot, or choose a topic with data from the industry you wish to be hired into.

 ---